[ Home ] [ News ] [ Contact ] [ Search ] 1D bulk k.p dispersion in II-VI

 • Start the calculation.

-The results of STEP 2 can be found in:
+The results can be found in:

-(6x6 k.p)
+(6-band k.p)

-kp_data1/sg_bulk_dispersion.dat (single-band approximation)
+kp_bulk/bulk_sg_dispersion.dat (single-band approximation)

-The final figures will look like this (left: dispersion along [0001] (STEP 1), right: dispersion along [110] (STEP 2)):
+The final figures will look like this (left: dispersion along [0001], right: dispersion along [110]):

-• These three figures are in excellent agreement to figure 1 of the paper by [Jeon].
+• These three figures are in excellent agreement to Figure 1 of the paper by [Jeon].

 • The dispersion along the hexagonal c axis is substantially different than the dispersion in the plane perpendicular to the c axis.